mjmiller41/sushi-near-me/_places/o-ku-washington-dc.md

 rating_count: 0
 website: >-
   https://www.o-kusushi.com/location/o-ku-washington-dc/?y_source=1_ODE4NDQwNTctNzE1LWxvY2F0aW9uLndlYnNpdGU%3D
+description: >-
+  Discover O-Ku in Washington, DC$$$O-Ku in Washington, DC, stands out as a premier Japanese restaurant, blending fresh sushi and robata-style dishes in a modern, inviting atmosphere that enhances every meal.
+The menu features a range of flavorful options, including expertly prepared rolls and pairings with beer, wine, and cocktails, making it an ideal spot for casual gatherings or special occasions.
+Accessibility is a key highlight, with wheelchair-friendly entrances, restrooms, and outdoor seating that welcomes all diners comfortably.
+Additionally, convenient services like reservations, delivery, and takeout ensure flexibility for enjoying its Japanese-inspired cuisine at your leisure.
+For those exploring top sushi spots in the area, this location delivers a memorable dining experience with a focus on quality and convenience.
+generative_summary: >-
+  Discover O-Ku in Washington, DC$$$O-Ku in Washington, DC, stands out as a premier Japanese restaurant, blending fresh sushi and robata-style dishes in a modern, inviting atmosphere that enhances every meal.
+The menu features a range of flavorful options, including expertly prepared rolls and pairings with beer, wine, and cocktails, making it an ideal spot for casual gatherings or special occasions.
+Accessibility is a key highlight, with wheelchair-friendly entrances, restrooms, and outdoor seating that welcomes all diners comfortably.
+Additionally, convenient services like reservations, delivery, and takeout ensure flexibility for enjoying its Japanese-inspired cuisine at your leisure.
+For those exploring top sushi spots in the area, this location delivers a memorable dining experience with a focus on quality and convenience.
+generative_disclosure: Summarized by AI using the Grok-3-Mini model.
 reviews:
   - ChdDSUhNMG9nS0VJQ0FnTUNRemUtMDNBRRAB
   - ChdDSUhNMG9nS0VJQ0FnSUQzbEliNXhnRRAB
   - ChZDSUhNMG9nS0VJQ0FnTURBeExTR1BBEAE
   - ChdDSUhNMG9nS0VJQ0FnSUN2NFAzS3NBRRAB
   - ChZDSUhNMG9nS0VJQ0FnSURia3Bma0pBEAE
+review_summary: >-
+  What Visitors Are Saying$$$Based on the high ratings and feedback from recent visitors, O-Ku comes across as a go-to choice for fresh sushi and satisfying Japanese flavors that keep people coming back.
+Many appreciate the welcoming vibe and solid selection of dishes, noting how the attentive service and cozy setting make for a relaxed outing.
+While some mention minor waits during peak times, the overall consensus highlights the great value and taste that exceed expectations for a moderate-priced meal.
+Folks often rave about the variety of options that cater to groups, emphasizing the outdoor seating and drink choices as added perks.
+All in all, it's clear that this spot maintains a positive reputation for delivering enjoyable experiences that make it worth checking out for sushi enthusiasts in the neighborhood.
+review_disclosure: Summarized by AI using the Grok-3-Mini model.
 parking_options:
   freeParkingLot: true
   freeStreetParking: true